 The Takeover Panel (Panel) has published a consultation paper (PCP 2018/2) which summarises the changes which will need to be made to the Code when the UK leaves the EU.

-The UK Government has also published a draft of The Takeovers (Amendment) (EU Exit) Regulations 2019 which propose changes to Part 28 of the Companies Act 2006 (2006 Act) which deals with takeovers.
+The UK Government has also published The Takeovers (Amendment) (EU Exit) Regulations 2019 (and an explanatory memorandum) which make changes to Part 28 of the Companies Act 2006 (2006 Act) which deals with takeovers.

 These changes are necessary as the EU Takeover Directive (Directive) will cease to apply in the UK when the UK exits the EU (Exit) and are being made to ensure that the UK takeovers regime operates effectively after Exit.